phillipsj/phillipsj/input/posts/an-easy-grafana-setup-using-azure-app-service-for-linux.md

 ## Conclusion

 After the method you chose has finished, you should be able to use the URL output from the execution to navigate to a running Grafan instance.
 You will be able to login as the admin or you can login using an Azure Active Directory account.
 The Azure AD login will have read-only permissions by default so you will need to log into your Grafan instance as admin to change that.
-If you navigate to your create Azure Storage container you will see a SQLite database, a plugins folders, and a few other files.
-A cool thing about this approach is the versioning built into Azure Storage so if you make a mistake you can revert your SQLite database.
-As far as performance is concerned, I think the site is fast and the database is responding quickly, which is kind of amazing, in my opinion to be running from blob storage.
+If you navigate to your created Azure Storage container, you will see an SQLite database, plugins folders, and a few other files.
+A cool thing about this approach is the versioning built into Azure Storage, so if you make a mistake, you can revert your SQLite database.
+As far as performance is concerned, I think the site is fast and the database is responding quickly, which is impressive, in my opinion, to be running from blob storage.
+The last point that I find interesting is that all three of these solutions have an almost identical line count.

-Let me know if you have any questions and I will try to assist you as I can.
+Let me know if you have any questions, and I will try to assist you as I can.

 Thanks for reading,